kanaria69/Mainecoco/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## Why do ducks make great detectives?
+They always quack the case.